william-bit/nvim/readme.md

 4. Finish

 Note: I make lazy.nvim only load file plugins/out/plugins.lua.
-This is because for some reason, Neovim read file plugins so slowly that it effect startup time so i make custom command to load all change in plugins/ to plugins/out/plugins.lua with command :ReloadPlugins so every time i change something in plugins/ it nead to be reloaded
+This is because for some reason, Neovim read file plugins so slowly that it effect startup time so i make custom command to load all change in plugins/ to plugins/out/plugins.lua with command :ReloadPlugins so every time change something in plugins/ it nead to be reloaded